felvin-search/docs/docs/unpublished/troubleshooting-and-how-tos/adding-plugin.md

-# Adding a Plugin to Neera
+# Adding a Plugin to Felvin

-This document explains how to add a third-party app search plugin like Pocket, Notion to Neera Search.
-This enables users to search documents present in these apps directly via Neera.
+This document explains how to add a third-party app search plugin like Pocket, Notion to Felvin Search.
+This enables users to search documents present in these apps directly via Felvin.
 For every plugin, a new Github Repository must be made.
 Once you have decided on the app, whose search you want to include follow these steps

 # 1. Implementing OAuth

 ## Logistical Guidelines:

-Since to access the documents authentication is required, you need to include the app's OAuth in Neera.
-There are 2 ways to include the app's OAuth in Neera
+Since to access the documents authentication is required, you need to include the app's OAuth in Felvin.
+There are 2 ways to include the app's OAuth in Felvin

 - **Use a Library**: There are some libraries which provide a OAuth for a large number of parties([ref](https://github.com/simov/grant#callback-session)) or sometime you can find app-specific OAuth libraries([ref](https://www.npmjs.com/package/googleapis)).
 Such libraries if properly implemented complete the job in few lines of code.